edgexfoundry/edgex-docs/docs_src/microservices/application/services/AppLLRPInventory/details/Behaviors.md

       but allow that to "timeout" so you'll see it multiple times as long as it's still in the Reader's antenna's Field of View (FoV).
-      This mode is better than `Fast` at finding weaker tags, but as the popluation size grows,
+      This mode is better than `Fast` at finding weaker tags, but as the population size grows,
       it'll become more difficult for the Reader to outpace tag timeouts.
     - `Deep` mode, like `Normal`, suppresses responses to find weaker tags, but does so in a way that makes it more likely to find even the weakest tags.